samapriya/geeup/README.md

 ### v0.3.1
 - Fixed issue with raw_input and input for selsetup.
+- Fixed selenium path for windows and other platforms.
+- General improvements to ReadMe

 ### v0.3.0
-- Fixed [issue 13](https://github.com/samapriya/geeup/issues/13) non relative import.
+- Fixed (issue 13)[https://github.com/samapriya/geeup/issues/13] non relative import.
 - Fixed issues with package import.

 ### v0.2.9